Thadzy/Thadzy-Obsidian/Resources/Circular Motion.md

 **Ans** No, it's not circular motion e.g. spiral motion **What is the different of angular velocity and linear velocity ?**
 **Ans** Linear speed measure how fast a point moves along the circular path but Angular velocity tell how fast is the object will complete one full rotation
+If it not call circular motion what is it call then? a
 # Summary
 ```